HonkingGoose/git-gosling/docs/git_sandbox/add_extra_lines_to_file.md

 $ git add README.md
 ```

-:::tip
+:::tip How to stage all the things?
-You can use `git add .` as a wildcard to include all changes.
+You can use `git add .` to include all changes.
-Beware that this makes it very easy to commit things you don't want to commit.
+Beware, it's very easy to stage changes you don't intend to commit this way!
 :::

-:::tip
+:::tip Ignore stuff you don't want to stage
 Use a `.gitignore` file to tell Git what files to ignore.
 Read more about this in the [Best practices, Use a gitignore file](../best_practices/use_a_gitignore_file.md) part of the guide.
 :::

-:::tip
+:::tip Pick and choose your staging area
 You can also use `git add --patch` to pick and choose what you're going to put in your staging area.
 Read more about this in the [Best practices, Split up your commits](../best_practices/split_up_your_commits.md) part of the guide.
 :::